-Meadowcreek is a 1600-acre sustainable agriculture training and demonstration center surrounded by a wildlife reserve.
-It occupies a pristine valley which is one of the largest privately owned preserved tracts in the Ozark region, located near Fox, Arkansas.
-With a three-mile long valley rimmed on both sides by high, rocky bluffs rising 500 feet above the canyon floor, it offers rich farmland, 1,200 acres of mixed hardwoods and evergreens, and abundant water.
+That’s what we explore in research around the world and at our two research and education sites in the Ozarks and the Delta.
+In the Ozarks, we coordinate research and education at Meadowcreek.
+Four hundred acres of farm land are surrounded by 1200 acres of nature reserve making a 1600-acre learning laboratory for ecology, resilient food systems, health and sustainable energy.
+Our location is a pristine valley which is one of the largest privately owned preserved tracts in the Ozark region.
+With a three-mile long meadow rimmed on both sides by high, rocky bluffs rising 500 feet above the canyon floor, it offers abundant wildlife, organic farmland, springs and swimming holes.
 Meadowcreek enjoys the Ozarks’ generally mild climate and is home to the region’s typical plants and animals, as well as to varieties of flora and fauna that are usually found in more arid climates.

-Designated a wildlife preserve in 1996, Meadowcreek’s very existence is the result of the vision of a series of committed individuals and organizations who, over the past 30 years, have sought solutions for surviving in a world where inexpensive energy, unlimited natural resources, and high biological productivity can no longer be sustained.
+The Resilience Project’s existence is the result of the hard work of a series of committed individuals and organizations who, over the past 30 years, have sought solutions for surviving in a world where inexpensive energy, extraction of limited natural resources, and high biological productivity based on external inputs are increasingly unsustainable.